xrcyz/Knowledge-Base/README.md

 - [information-limited pathfinding](https://www.youtube.com/watch?v=qXZt-B7iUyw)
 - [animated evolutionary strategies](https://blog.otoro.net/2017/10/29/visual-evolution-strategies/)

-**What is the hype with machine learning?**

-- A basic neural net is a classifier.
-It decides if data is above or below a classifying line.
-Useful but not super exciting.
-- With a little sauce you can run the neural net in reverse, starting with a classification working backwards to a sample point.
-This can be used for generating novel samples (faces, art, ...).
-- If you take a generator, and feed it back into a classifier,then you get a generative adversarial network.
-This trains the generator to match training data.
-- If you take a classifier, and feed it into a generator, then you get an autoencoder.
-This trains the encoder to find efficient descriptors of the training data.
-- If you you take a classifier, and train it in on actions in an environment, then you get Q learning.
-This matches states to actions for highest reward.
-- If you take a series of classifiers, and use them to map an image to a bank of class arrays, then you get a convolutional neural net.
-The individual classifiers ("kernels") are trained to extract features from an image.

 **How do neural networks arrive at an answer?**

 Neural networks are just chains of [boolean operators](https://en.wikipedia.org/wiki/Logistic_function) in a trench coat.